andlzanon/lod-personalized-recommender/README.md

 In this command we run maut for the ml dataset, comparing the `expl_alg` for the `ease` recommender using the metrics `LIR SEP ETD` as attributes.
 In the paper we ran for both datasets, all recommendation algorithms (`MostPop BPRMF UserKNN PageRank NCF EASE`) and `n_explain` 1 and 5.

+MAUT refers to Multi-Attribute Utility Theory and it orders options (in our case algorithms) based on attributes (in our case metrics).
+It aggregates the attributes on a single score that ranks the options.
+Therefore, it aggregates explanation quality metrics into a single score that orders the options.

 ---